*This post may contain affiliate links. Please see my disclosure for more details!*

 My favourite flavours of ice cream to go with a dessert like this are clotted cream ice cream, and toffee ice cream – but maybe that’s a little too much sticky toffee in one go?
 Turns out it’s not.
 It’s an epic combination.
 You can obviously use whatever ice cream you fancy.

-There are so many recipes for Sticky Toffee Pudding out there that I kinda merged a few together with the main inspiration from this recipe from delicious magazine – and then also what I had in the fridge/cupboard and what I found worked best!
+There are so many recipes for sticky toffee pudding out there that I kind of merged a few together and then also what I had in the fridge/cupboard and what I found worked best!
+However, dates MUST be used!

 Obviously though, dates aren’t to everyones tastes so you can leave them out, up the milk to 250ml, and add in 25g more treacle!
 My sticky toffee cake recipe is super popular, but that definitely requires the dates.